Artificial Intelligence or AI – Abstract

 - Law.
 Judges use artificial intelligence software to help them make decisions more quickly and efficiently than before these programs were developed (for example, Legal Ruling Tool from Lex Machina).

 Automotive.
-AI is used to determine whether drivers behave dangerously and may need assistance (for example, Tesla’s Autopilot feature).
+AI determines whether drivers behave dangerously and may need assistance (for example, Tesla’s Autopilot feature).
 Real estate.
-AI can help real estate agents analyze data about potential buyers or renters so they can recommend the best property for each person (for example, Realty Mogul).
+AI can help real estate agents analyze data about potential buyers or renters to recommend the best property for each person (for example, Realty Mogul).

 Here are some examples of the practical use of AI.